t0t0r0-cat/AudioMuse-AI/README.md

   > * [AudioMuse-AI MusicServer](https://github.com/NeptuneHub/AudioMuse-AI-MusicServer): **Experimental** Open Subosnic like Music Sever with integrated sonic functionality.

 And now just some **NEWS:**
+> * Version 0.7.0-beta remove Tensorflow and use instead ONXX.
+This new version should have better result on different CPU and be also more stable between update. **IMPORTANT:** this new version will require a new analysis of the entire library to work correctly.
 > * Version 0.6.9-beta introduce the support to Lyrion Music Server.

 ## Disclaimer